 - Works great in an analog and digital mode

 - Digital controls

 - Obviously, a higher price

 As the name suggests, the Blue Yeti Pro offers a better experience than the Blue Yeti.
 And yet, for anyone new to podcasting or recording, the latter is the better choice.
 This model is the less costly one.

-The most significant differences between both Yeti models is when it comes to design and recording resolution.
-The Yeti Pro is made of higher-quality parts and also offers vastly superior sound with sample rates of 24-bit and 192kHz vs.16-bit/48kHz.
+The most significant differences between both Yeti models are when it comes to design and recording resolution.
+The Yeti Pro is made of higher-quality parts and offers vastly superior sound with sample rates of 24-bit and 192kHz vs.16-bit/48kHz.

 |Sample Rate||48 kHz||192 kHz|

 |Frequency Response||20Hz - 20kHz||20Hz - 20kHz|

 Despite the higher sample and bit rates on the Blue Yeti Pro, the Blue Yeti is still the best choice for most users.
 Depending on your situation, it will work just fine for podcasts, live recordings, and recording instruments.
 It's also the one with a far easier setup since it doesn't require a driver installed.
 The Blue Yeti is also noted for having more color choices.
 There are at least six standard colors available, with special editions popping up often.